peterhinch/micropython-micropower/README.md

 # Coding tips

+The code below includes ways of accessing features not supported by the firmware at the time of writing.
+Check for official support before using.

 ## CPU clock speed

 When coding for minimum power consumption there are various options.
 One is to reduce the CPU